 In Bengaluru, the 32-year-old bakery employee who spent three months in jail is still the sole earner for his young family.
 The legal processes pushed him deep into indebtedness, and he couldn’t find a new job.
 “I have no love for Pakistan.
 I am an Indian and India is my country.
 I may not know how to use technology very well and mistakes can happen.
 But, for a mistake that was corrected in ten minutes, I have lost my livelihood and life,” he said.

 This is the first part of a three-part series that examines patterns of sedition cases in Karnataka.
+Read the second and third parts below:

 (Mohit Rao is a freelance reporter based in Bengaluru.
 This report was based on the Sedition Database research by Article 14, headed by Lubhyathi Rangarajan.
 Tejaswita Kharel and Harini V.S are on the core team of the database.
 They are fifth-year law students at the National Law University, Delhi, and KLE Society’s Law College, Bengaluru, respectively.
 The graphics are by Jameela Ahmed.
 This work is supported by the Thakur Foundation.)